FRONT RANGE CONTEMPORARY QUILTERS BY-LAWS

 c.
 Sign checks in the absence of the Treasurer.

-- The Vice-President shall preside at any Executive Board or membership meeting in the absence of the President.
-The Vice-President may serve as the Program Director.
+a.
+Preside at any Executive Board or membership meeting in the absence of the President.

-- The Director of Communication shall collect and produce newsworthy items for distribution in a timely manner.
+9) The Director of Communication shall collect and produce newsworthy items for distribution in a timely manner.
+This position may manage Social Media marketing.

 Article VII: Nominations and Elections